 Keywords are broken into two different sections: Positive and Negative.

 Trending Keywords are also interactive.
 Click any keyword and you're brought to the Reviews tab to see a complete list of the reviews with that keyword.
 Click on the “View All Keywords" section on the dashboard to be taken to the Keywords Report page to view additional information on your keywords.

 Trending Keywords surfaces the words and phrases that appear most frequently in your online reviews.

 The Trending Keywords section is a great way to draw actionable insights from your online reviews.

 For example, restaurant owners will be able to see which menu items people are raving about, hotel managers will have a quick way to see which areas need more attention and retail chains will know which locations have the best customer service.
 All of these insights are lifted right from your reviews.

 Keywords Report page

 The dashboard isn’t the only place you can check out your trending keywords.
-By navigating to the top of your Dashboard and selecting Keywords, or by clicking on the “View all keywords” link in the dashboard widget, you will be able to see all of the keywords analyzed by our artificial intelligence.
+By navigating to the to Keywords in the left-hand navigation, or by clicking on the “View all keywords” link in the dashboard widget, you will be able to see all of the keywords analyzed by our artificial intelligence.